slatedocs/slate/source/includes/api-reference/_index.html.md

 A new Task is created within "Bugs".
 This Task, then, has a field named "Priority" which can take on the Custom Field value of one of `[null]`, `Low`, `Medium`, and `High`.

-These Custom Fields are accessible via the API through a number of endpoints at the top level (e.g. `/custom_fields` and `/custom_field_settings`) and through calls on Workspaces, Projects, and Tasks resources.
+These Custom Fields are accessible via the API through a number of endpoints at the top level (e.g. `/custom_fields` and `/custom_field_settings`) and through calls on Workspaces, Portfolios, Projects, and Tasks resources.
 The API also provides a way to fetch both the metadata and data which define each particular Custom Field, so that a client application may render proper UI to display or edit the values.

 Custom Field aware integrations need to be aware of the basic types that Custom Fields can adopt.
 These types are: